A+

 An Overview of Cost of Living in Shelbyville, TN

-Everyday expenditures like food, housing, goods and services, transportation and health care in Shelbyville are priced in a manner consistent with other areas.
+Everyday expenditures like food, housing, lifestyle expenses, transportation and health care in Shelbyville are priced in a manner consistent with other areas.
 This means that residents of Shelbyville can anticipate their daily expenses remaining reasonably similar to those in an average city, thereby supporting a manageable cost of living.

 Is Shelbyville Affordable?

-Wondering if Shelbyville is affordable?
-It's a question that often comes up when you're thinking about a new city since affordability can really shape your decisions.
-The cost of living index (covered earlier), housing expenses and income levels all play a part in the affordability equation.
-In Shelbyville, for example, the median home price is 24.5% lower than what folks pay nationally, and monthly rent is 17.4% lower than the usual rates.
-Plus, income levels matter too, with Shelbyville boasting a median household income of $44,030, which is 20.4% lower than the national average.
+Is Shelbyville an affordable place to live?
+That's a valid question to ask when you're thinking about moving to a new city.
+After all, how much it costs to live somewhere can be a huge factor in your decision.
+Affordability can be broken down into 3 common categories.
+The cost of living index (we talked about it earlier), housing expenses and income levels all play a big role in figuring out if a place is affordable.
+For instance, in Shelbyville, the median home price is 24.8% lower than what most folks pay across the country, and monthly rent prices are 18.5% lower than the usual rates.
+Income levels in Shelbyville come in at $65,045, which is 20% lower than the national average.

 What Factors can Influence the Cost of Living in Shelbyville?